Poeschl/RoboRush/maps/README.md

 > Neither __spawn area__ nor the __single target position__ can be placed at height 255!

 After creating your heightmap it can be uploaded on the config page, which can be accessed as admin user.

+## Modify a map

+A simple map editor can be found in the admin section of RoboRush.
+It can change the tile types but not any heights.

+## Export / Import

+Existing maps can be exported via the map editor as well.
+During that the map-specific settings are also saved in the image (via XMP metadata).

+When an exported image is imported on the same or different RoboRush instance, the settings will be imported as well.